-The Frome Valley relief sewer will enable us to provide a additional capacity for new developments in areas such as Yate, Emersons Green, Bradley Stoke and Filton, where thousands of new homes are being built.
+The Frome Valley relief sewer provides additional capacity for new developments in areas such as Yate, Emersons Green, Bradley Stoke and Filton, where thousands of new homes are being built.

-The next phase is to construct a 5km long, 1.8m diameter sewer pipe that will run from Iron Acton, north of Frampton Cotterell, and then westwards to Bradley Stoke.
-Most of the work will be carried out in fields rather than roads.
+The recent phase, completed in 2019, involved building a 5km long, 1.8m diameter sewer pipe running from Iron Acton, north of Frampton Cotterell, and then westwards to Bradley Stoke.

-Once built, the sewer will divert waste water flows from South Gloucestershire to Bristol sewage treatment works in Avonmouth via a route around the north of Bristol, rather than alongside the Frome Valley and through the centre of Bristol.
+The new sewer diverts waste water flows from South Gloucestershire to Bristol water recycling centre (sewage treatment works) at Avonmouth via a route around the north of Bristol, rather than alongside the Frome Valley and through the centre of Bristol.

-Diverting the flows will provide additional capacity for the new developments and significantly reduce the risk of sewer flooding in the area.
+Diverting the flows provides additional capacity for the new developments and significantly reduces the risk of sewer flooding in the area.

 The Frome Valley relief sewer is one of many projects included in our £2 billion investment programme to maintain and improve services between 2015 and 2020.